isBucky/Object.mn/docs/Synchronous.md

 </div>

 # Set(...params)
-Use this function to set values inside the object.
+> Use this function to set values inside the object.

-If you want to see the code, [click here!](../index.js#L49)

 - Params:
   - Path: